Eyes & Nines

 Eyes & Nines is the third studio album by American hardcore punk band Trash Talk.
 It was released on May 18, 2010 digitally and June 8, 2010 on CD/LP by the band's own record label Trash Talk Collective.

+Background and release

 On February 3 they stated on their blog 'Manifest Destination' that they had been hard at work writing and recording the album 'Eyes & Nines'.
 The album was available for preorder, and those who did so received a digital copy of the single 'Explode' and the music video for the single instantly.